Juan Catalino Domínguez: Exposure and death

 After the murders, Domínguez went to work in La Eudocia, taking on farm work for Juan Carlos Pétersen.
 However, while reading the news about the Mehatz family murders one morning, Mrs. Pétersen realized that the farm hand was indeed Domínguez and informed police.
 Before they could arrest him, however, he had already fled.

-In early April 1948, commissioner Pedro Cavanva received a complaint from a man named Pedro Jaureguiberry, saying that he had been robbed by a man who was riding "a sulky with red wheels".
-Determined to catch the criminal, Cavanva, together with Corporal José M. Diuberti and watchman Raymundo Manrique, went to the La Espadaña field of General Juan Madariaga in the early morning hours of April 18.
+In early April 1948, General Madariaga's commissioner Pedro Cavanna received a complaint from a man named Pedro Jaureguiberry, saying that he had been robbed by a man who was riding "a sulky with red wheels".
+Determined to catch the criminal, Cavanna, together with Corporal José M. Diuberti and watchman Raymundo Manrique, went to the La Espadaña field of General Madariaga in the early morning hours of April 18.

 There, they questioned the man in charge of the post, Enrique Merlo, who claimed that there was nobody else in his house.
 However, the commissioner noticed that a sulky with the characteristics described by Jaureguiberry was parked at the back of the farm, prompting him and his men to start searching the property.
 Suddenly, an unknown man appeared, took cover, pulled out a revolver and opened fired on them.
-Almost immediately, the officers fired at him with their Winchesters, hitting him with four fatal shots and killing him instantly.
+Almost immediately, the officers fired at him with their Winchester rifles, hitting the individual with four fatal shots and killing him instantly.
 The man was then quickly identified as Juan Catalino Domínguez, who was apparently sleeping on the farm before being startled by the officers' arrival.